mithray/zeromod/src/ars_bellica/README.md

 ## High Damage

 - [ ] Armor Reduced
-  - [ ] Armor Cost dependent on hitpoints of unit to be armed
 - [ ] Attack Increased
 - [ ] Archers Attack Speed Reduced

+## Basic Unit

+- [ ] Train civilians, then arm them with weapons and armor at Blacksmith or Barracks.
+- [ ] Civilians are randomized between male and female
-- [ ] More Experience Levels
+- [ ] Armor Cost dependent on hitpoints of unit to be armed

-## Permaculuter and City Building

-### Permaculture
+- [ ] Citizen Training Speed is based on your population, with a slightly higher dependence upon the female population.

+$$
+t_{max} - t_{min}*{(1-\tfrac{99^{m+f^{1.3}}}{10^{4}})}
+$$

+## Flora & Fauna

 - [ ] Fish Farms.
 - [ ] Plant
   - [ ] Fruit Trees
   - [ ] Wood Trees
   - [ ] Farms(Farms work like bushes, but also grow back)
+- [ ] Manure Aura -Flora grow more efficiently(gain more food).
+Range of 30(nearby villagers "use" the dung)
-- [ ] Fauna have "manure" aura which make
+- [ ] Graze Aura - Fauna have a negative aura of 1(they are directly over and "eat" the crops)
-  [x] workers collect from farms faster
-  - [ ] trees grow faster
 - [ ] Animals will attack each other
 - [ ] Animals will reproduce, maybe they will reproduce when they reach a certain level of sustainence, which they can get from the environment, and when another animals of the same type is present.
-- [ ] To reduce micromanagement, "Large Farms" are now available which includes a corral, farmstead, farm and animals together, with a wooden fence to wall in animals
+- [ ] To reduce micromanagement, add "Large Farms" which includes a corral, farmstead, farm and animals together, with a wooden fence to wall in animals
 - [ ] Possibly, Corrals will automatically generate farm animals
 - [ ] Possibly, animals leave dung on the ground, the dung helps farms, but the animals, if on the farmland, will reduce its productivity(because they eat the crops)
-- [ ] Graze Aura - Fauna have a negative aura of 1(they are directly over and "eat" the crops), and dung has a positive aura of 30(nearby villagers "use" the dung)

-### City Building
+## City Building

 - [ ] Build
   - [ ] Roads[ move speed aura ]
   - [ ] Bridges[ can cross water ]
   - [ ] Pavement[ move speed aura ]
+  - [ ] Barricades [damage and slow]
 - [ ] City Building Features(auras).

 ## Mountable Units

-* Horses, Elephants, and Camels are mountable units
+- [ ] Horses, Elephants, and Camels are mountable units
-* Mountable units can be captured from the map
+- [ ] Mountable units can be captured from the map
-* All these mountable units can be mounted and dismounted with your regular units.
+- [ ] All these mountable units can be mounted and dismounted with your regular units.
+- [ ] Horse archers can fire while riding at champ level, pro level for steppe nomads.
+- [ ] Horses have mount "alarm"

 ## Experience
 Unit Experience, Stats, Configuration
-- [ ] Units now have Agility, Strength, and Support Stats.
+- [ ] Units have Agility, Strength, and Support Stats.
-- [ ] Support Stats are called FSM:Fine Motor Skills.
+- [ ] Support Stats are called FMS:Fine Motor Skills.
 This makes female citizens a more interesting support class.
-- [ ] Above a certain level of FSM and the unit provides a healing aura.
+- [ ] Above a certain level of FMS and the unit provides a healing aura.
+- [ ] Females have aura
+  - Idle regen rate, 1/20 sec, stackable
+  - 1% work/build rate, stackable
 - [ ] Healing is disabled while a unit is fighting.
 - [ ] Champions are just Citizens with a lot of combat experience.
 Heroes are just Champions with a lot of combat experience.
 - [ ] Maps spawn more Gaia animals and soldiers, which also have more experience loot.
 - [ ] No Hero Limit Restriction.
 Heroes are automatically promoted.
+More promotion classes.
+- Civilian
+- Civilian Soldier
+- Professional Soldier
+- Champion
+- Hero

 ## Loot
 - [ ] Units Cost Less Wood